ielab/ielab.github.io/student-projects.md

 1. implementing the original BM25F model in Elasticsearch and Terrier.
 This requires a good understanding of Java as we will need to hack the Elasticsearch and Terrier source code.
 2. Use CLEF 2016, HARD 2003, HARD 2005, TREC WebTrack 2014-2015 to compare performance of BM25F implementations: Terrier, Elasticsearch BM25F and Original BM25F.
+3. Extend current experiments we have performed to the use of anchor text data
-3. Summarise the results professionally in a written form, by extending a current research article draft
+4. Summarise the results professionally in a written form, by extending a current research article draft

 This project is likely to result in a co-authored journal publication at the end of the project.

 ------------------------------------------------------------

-### Clickbait detection on Twitter [assigned]
+### Clickbait detection on Twitter [assigned @ Xioran Chu]

 Clickbait refers to social media posts that are, at the expense of being informative and objective, designed to entice its readers into clicking an accompanying link.
 This project aims to devise computational approaches for the identification of clickbaits.
 The outcome will be a machine learning classifier that rates how click baiting a social media post is.
 For each social media post, the content of the post itself as well as the main content of the linked target web page are provided.

 ------------------------------------------------------------

-### Survey and implementation of SEO techniques
+### Survey and implementation of SEO techniques [assigned @ Hayden Mills; one more place available]

 Search Engine Optimisation (SEO) aims to tweak web pages to increase their ranking on a target search engine, e.g. Google.
 SEO is a large market and is based on “black-magic”; SEO experts have suggested a number of techniques to guarantee to be ranked on top positions, some of these are trivial, others are no-where near what a search engine like Google would care about, others do make sense.
 All techniques have in common that their effectiveness has not been empirically demonstrated nor scientifically investigated.